MrVtR/Dragon_Quest_II_Nintendo_Switch_Text_Editor/README.md

 - [ ] Create extraction function for StringMapEn.bin
 - [ ] Include extracted data from StringMapEn.bin to TreeView to support text editions
 - [ ] Create save function to repack StringMapEn.bin
+- [ ] Create Find Text function (This can help to translate the game I guess)

 ### To-Do List for Dragon Quest I and III
 - [ ] Create extractor and repacker for the text files from Dragon Quest I and III (Have to map the text files yet)